solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 ## Code

-The simplest plugin gathering only 1 metric (every time with the same value) can be written as follows.
+The simplest plugin, gathering only 1 metric (every time with the same value) can be written as follows.

 ```go
 package main